 Musée du Louvre: One of the world’s largest and best museums, this colossus of culture has its share of masterpieces, including the Mona Lisa, the Venus de Milo, and Winged Victory.
 But aside from these three famous ladies are mountains of other incredible works to see, from ancient Egyptian sculptures to Renaissance masters to stunning gems and jewelry.

 Musée du Quai Branly: This ultramodern museum gives center stage to artworks that are often overlooked: those of traditional societies in Africa, Asia, and even North America.
 You’ll find everything from a shaman’s cloak from Papua New Guinea to Australian aboriginal art as well as delicate carvings, intricate weavings, and other masterpieces.

 Musée Jacquemart-André: Set in a gorgeous 19th-century mansion, this small museum offers a chance to see exquisite art and how the other half lived.
 Highlights include a beautiful winter garden, a collection of Italian Renaissance masters, and a magnificent tearoom with a Tiepolo on the ceiling.

-- Musée Picasso Paris: After 5 long years of renovations, this magnificent museum now offers an even better survey of all things Picasso.
+- Picasso Paris: This magnificent museum offers a fantastic survey of all things Picasso.
 Housed in a grandiose 17th-century hôtel particulier, the collection explores the artist’s many periods in a beautiful Marais setting and holds ever-changing temporary exhibitions.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.